topicquests/sensecraft/documentation/read_status.md

 Question: Do we get read_status as a join in Postgrest, or create a custom view?

-The threshold calculation, depending on text length, should be on FE. last_read is just storage between sessions, the DB won't infer anything from it.
+The threshold calculation, depending on text length, should be on FE.

 ## Frontend: